-The Obama Administration would like to enhance engagement with the Tatmadaw.
-The National Defense Authorization Act for Fiscal Year 2015 (P.L.
+The Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 (P.L.
 113-291) authorized Defense Department funding for "consultation, education, and training" in Burma on the laws of armed conflict, civilian control of the military, defense institution reform, humanitarian and disaster assistance, and improvements in medical and health standards.
 The Consolidated and Further Continuing Appropriations Act, 2015 (P.L.
 113-235) prohibits use of State Department funding for certain forms of military assistance to Burma, including International Military Education and Training (IMET) and the Foreign Military Finance (FMF) program.